compomics/ms2rescore/README.md

 - `<mods file>` is a file with modifications as per the MSGFPlus specifications (optional)
 - `<frag method>` is the fragmentation method (optional, HCD by default)

+If you want to use a different search engine and re-score the obtained identifications, you can use the helper functions in `rescore.py` and `mapper.py` to get the necessary files to run MS2PIP, which are a `PEPREC` file and the spectrum file, and to generate the pin files with the different subset of features.
+Afterwards you can run Percolator as normal.

 ### Output

 Several files are created when the entire pipeline is ran.
 Their names are all built from the `<mgf file>` name.